neutrinoceros/inifix/README.md

 ```
 Data will be validated against inifix's format specification at write time.
 Files are always encoded as UTF-8.

+`inifix.dumps` is the same as `inifix.dump` except that it returns a string
+instead of writing to a file.

+By default, `inifix.dump` and `inifix.dumps` validate input data.
+This step can
+be skipped by specifying `skip_validation=True`.

 ### Schema Validation